richrdkng/OpenMeetings-Bookmarklet/README.md

 Intent
 ------

-During **Online Conferences** the size of the **OpenMeetings Flash interface** can be to small, even to a point where it's usability is questionable.
+During **Online Conferences** the size of the **OpenMeetings Flash interface** can be to small, even to a point where its usability is questionable.

-This [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) toggles ( turn on / off ) the **OpenMeetings Flash interface** to stretch out in the whole browser or shrink back to it's original size.
+This [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) toggles ( turn on / off ) the **OpenMeetings Flash interface** to stretch out in the whole browser or shrink back to its original size.

 **The bookmarklet should not interfere and / or alter the behaviour of the OpenMeetings Flash interface.
 More information in the LICENSE.txt**